NourEldinShobier/pmvvm/README.md

 # More about PMVVM🎯

-- The `init` lifecycle method is called by default every time the view model dependencies are updated.
-To init the `ViewModel` only once and ignore dependencies updates, set `initOnce` of the `MVVM` widget to `true`.
 - You can use `context.fetch<T>(listen: true/false)` which is equivalent to `Provider.of<T>(context)`
 - You can use the `PMVVMConfig` to control `enableLogging` and `trackObservablesHistory`.
 If `trackObservablesHistory` is false, the observables won't store the history of the actions applied to them.
 - To make the view ignore the state notifications from the `ViewModel` , set `reactive` to `false` when you are constructing the `StatelessView` or `HookView` :